 For an authentic a Cuban sandwich, you have to use Cuban-style roast pork, right?

 For an authentic Chinese Roast Pork Sandwich, you have to use Chinese Roast Pork, or Char Siu.
 It’s best made fresh from scratch.

 The good news is, it’s easy!
 It takes less than an hour to make (minus marinating time).
-Check out our Chinese BBQ roast pork recipe and the video below to see how we make it.
+Check out our Chinese BBQ roast pork recipe to see how we make it.